Surfer12/djikstrahw/Comprehensive Guide to Dijkstra's Algori.md

 - Space complexity: O(V + E) with adjacency list

-## Comprehensive Guide to Dijkstra's Algorithm: Theory, Implementation, and Applications
+## Comprehensive Guide to Dijkstra's Algorithm: Theory, Implementation, and Applications of Priority Queues, Path Reconstruction, and Edge Relaxation
 The main idea behind Dijkstra's Algorithm is to efficiently find the shortest path between a starting node (source node) and every other node in a graph with non-negative edge weights.

-It achieves this by using a greedy approach:
+It achieves this by using a greedy approach that maintains a priority queue of nodes to visit, and a path reconstruction process to track the shortest path to each node

-### Key Findings of Shortest Path in given Graph
-Example 1 (0 to 5):
-- Shortest path: 0 → 1 → 2 → 3 → 5
-- Total distance: 24 units
-- Key decision point: Choosing path through node 1 instead of direct path (14)

-Example 2 (0 to 8):
-- Shortest path: 0 → 6 → 7 → 8
-- Total distance: 11 units
-- Key decision point: Using path through nodes 6 and 7 instead of longer alternatives

 # Comprehensive Guide to Dijkstra's Algorithm Implementation